norman/ambry/README.md

-# Norman
+# Ambry

-Norman is a database and ORM replacement for small, mostly static models.
+Ambry is a database and ORM replacement for small, mostly static models.
 Use it to replace database-persisted seed data and ad-hoc structures in your app or library with plain old Ruby objects that are searchable via a fast, simple database-like API.